 You can use money in your HSA for any purpose other than healthcare.
 However, you’ll pay taxes on the withdrawal, along with a 20% penalty if you withdraw before age 65.

 Health savings accounts are only available if you’re enrolled in a high deductible insurance plan.
 For 2023, the contribution limit for someone with individual coverage is set at $3,850; it goes up to $7,750 if you have family coverage.

 With a 401(k), HSA or IRA, you’ll get some tax benefits if you’re able to deduct what you put in, defer taxes on earnings or avoid them altogether.
 But it can still be a good idea to have a separate brokerage account for investing.
 While your earnings may be subject to capital gains tax, that’s easily overshadowed by the other advantages a taxable account offers.

 For one thing, you’re not restricted by annual contribution limits.
 Tax-advantaged accounts cap what you can put in each year, but the sky’s the limit with an investment account.
-You also don’t have to worry about taking required minimum distributions when you reach age 70 1/2, which is a condition of having a 401(k) or traditional IRA.
+You also don’t have to worry about taking required minimum distributions (RMDs) if you reach age 73 in 2023 (75 in 2033), which is a condition of having a 401(k) or traditional IRA.

 What’s more, you’re not barred from saving by your income.
-Compared to a 401(k) or similar account, you’re also going to have a much wider range of investments to choose from.
+Compared to a 401(k) or similar account, you’ll have a much wider range of investments to choose from.